-"On average, by 2020, more than a third of the desired core skill sets of most occupations will be comprised of skills that are not yet considered crucial to the job today." ~ World Economic Forum FUTURE PROOFING: HUMANS AUGMENTING ROBOTS The future of work will require different skills and employers will need to focus on reskilling and upskilling people more than ever before to address today's talent shortages and anticipate the demands of tomorrow.
-Almost three-quarters are investing in internal training to keep skills up to date, 44% are recruiting additional skillsets rather than replacing and more than a third are easing the transformation by bringing in contractors or third parties to transfer expert skills to their own workforce.
+For people, employability - the ability to gain and maintain a desired job - no longer depends on what you already know, but on what you are likely to learn.
+Those organizations that can blend the right combination of people, skills and technology are those that will win.
+On average, by 2020, more than a third of the desired core skill sets of most occupations will be comprised of skills that are not yet considered crucial to the job today. ~ World Economic Forum FUTURE PROOFING: HUMANS AUGMENTING ROBOTS The future of work will require different skills and employers will need to focus on reskilling and upskilling people more than ever before to address today's talent shortages and anticipate the demands of tomorrow.
+Three-quarters of employers in the U.S. and Canada are investing in internal training to keep skills up to date, half are recruiting additional skillsets rather than replacing and nearly a third are easing the transformation by bringing in contractors or third parties to transfer expert skills to their own workforce.
 We should not underestimate the value of human connection.
 Transformation of work in the machine age need not be a battle of human versus robot.